How to Get Rid of Bed Bugs

-Lastly a full room fumigation should be done with a smoke bomb / fumer - these give off a fumigating smoke that infiltrates every nook and crany.
+Lastly a full room fumigation treatment should be carried out with a smoke bomb / fumer - these give off a fumigating smoke that infiltrates every nook and cranny.
 We advise wardrobe doors and drawers of cupboards be left open for maximum effect.

-Another Bed Bug species is the "Martin Bug" (Oeciacus Hirundinis)which is smaller than a Bed Bug.
+Another Bed Bug species is the "Martin Bug" (Oeciacus Hirundinis) which is smaller than a Bed Bug.
 This insect pest is found in the nests of house martins and swallows.
 Occassionaly it will enter domestic or residential premises when the birds have flown the nest.
-They the will look for a blood host either human or animal.
+They will then look for a blood host either human or animal.

 All of the products that well supply online are the best and most effective in killing and getting rid of Bed Bugs.